Who Should File a Tax Return: Explained by Nick Nemeth

 5. Health Coverage Tax Credit (HCTC)

-HCTC is an IRS tax credit against health care insurance premiums.
-If you are 55-56 years of age and are receiving benefits from the Pension Benefit Guaranty Corporation (PBGC), you may also be eligible for a health coverage tax credit.
-Spouses and dependence may also be eligible, and can receive 72.5 percent tax credit on payment they made for qualified health insurance premiums.
+The HCTC is an IRS tax credit against health care insurance premiums.
+If you are 55–56 years of age and are receiving benefits from the Pension Benefit Guaranty Corporation (PBGC), you may also be eligible for a health coverage tax credit.
+Spouses and dependents may also be eligible, and can receive a 72.5 percent tax credit on payments they make for qualified health insurance premiums.
 In addition, you may be able to claim HCTC if you are receiving:

 • Trade adjustment assistance